HalosGhost/pbpst/doc/pbpst.rst

     List the version and exit.

 --list-lexers
-    List the pygments lexers supported by the pb host (respects the conf-time/run-time-set provider value) and exit.
+    List the pygments lexers supported by the pb provider and exit.

 --list-themes
-    List the pygments themes supported by the pb host (respects the conf-time/run-time-set provider value) and exit.
+    List the pygments themes supported by the pb provider and exit.

 Sync Options
 ------------